 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Anna Ivanovskaya: Use high purity electrolytes for roughening (steps 3., 4.).
+Dilute high purity perchloric acid with deionized water, glass pipettes, plastic may dissolve in concentrated acid and use only dedicated glassware.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Anna Ivanovskaya: This procedure will improve techniques that benefit from high surface area.
+For example, enhancing optical spectroscopy signals of surface adsorbed species, increasing electrochemical reactor efficiency, and improving biosensor characteristics.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Anna Belle: This approach to electrode roughening will allow researchers to roughen the surfaces of thin-film electrodes for many different applications without compromising the integrity or lifetime of the electrode.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Allison Yorita: Perchloric acid is hazardous.
+When working with perchloric, use all appropriate personal protective equipment and only handle undiluted acid in a fume hood.

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.